 In addition to tree plantings, our committee assists with native perennials and other landscaping.
-Working side by side with our local MDC Department and Resource Forester, Yvette Amerman, and with assistance of funds from the Student Environmental Sustainability Fee Accountability Committee, this past summer a row of unused tree beds on the east side of campus were filled with native gardens.
+Working side by side with our local MDC Department and Resource Forester, Yvette Amerman, and with assistance of funds from the Student Environmental Sustainability Fee Accountability Committee, a row of unused tree beds on the east side of campus were filled with native gardens in summer 2021.
 MDC provided all of the plants.
-The Truman grounds crew assisted with moving dirt and mulch.
-The three surviving trees in their beds remain in place.
-The other trees did not survive in this location due to limited space and salt from snow removal.
-Sue Limestall of our committee created the plant list, designs, and provided recommended maintenance.
+As an update, the garden beds have done well and are very popular with pollinators.